 Beyond education, RNs in this field must possess certain skills that enable them to work in the unique care setting of private homes.
 They should know how to operate a wide range of medical devices and technologies, and have a robust clinical knowledge that allows them to make informed recommendations for how patients can most effectively manage their conditions.
 Having a diverse array of knowledge and skills is essential, as home health RNs may treat patients with a range of conditions.

 However, having strong technical abilities is not all it takes to be a skilled home health nurse.
 Soft skills are very important, especially when you consider that you are treating patients in their homes, and not in traditional clinical settings.

-Nurses should have compassion and empathy for their patients, and treat each person as an individual with their own unique needs and worries.
-Since the goal of home health is to help patients re-establish their independence and self-sufficiency, the nurses in this field also need to be superior communicators.
+While nurses are already known for their compassion and empathy for their patients, the need for this trait among home health nurses is even more critical.
+Treating each person as an individual with their own unique needs and worries is a must among home health workers.
+Since the goal of home health is to help patients re-establish their independence and self-sufficiency, the nurses in this field also need to be excellent communicators.
 They should be able to effectively and clearly explain how to use personal medical devices to patients as well as the self-care routines that patients need to follow in between their visits with their nurses, such as what times to take certain pills or what type of diet to follow.

 “Home health nurses should be patient and good listeners.”

 Home health nurses should also be patient and good listeners, being sure to genuinely consider and express understanding of a patient’s concerns or wants.
 They also need to be open-minded and flexible, willing to work odd hours and able to relate to people from all walks of life.
 With a good attitude, empathy and effective communication, nurses visiting patients for their appointments can be bright spots in both the patient’s and the nurse’s day.

 The benefits of being a home health nurse